kardi06/networking-concierge/docs/PRD.md

 ## 1. Overview

 ### 1.1 Product Summary
-MyConnect AI Networking Concierge is a backend service that helps conference attendees find relevant connections through natural-language conversation with an AI agent.
+AI Networking Concierge is a backend service that helps conference attendees find relevant connections through natural-language conversation with an AI agent.
 The agent understands attendee intent, retrieves matching candidates, produces structured scoring with reasoning, and drafts personalized intro messages ready to send.

 ### 1.2 Problem Statement
 At networking conferences, attendees often struggle to: